Affluent-Productions/Affluent-JDA-Base/README.md

-# Affluent-JDA-Base
+# Affluent-JDA-Mod

-This is a pre-built base for a JDA discord bot.
+This is a fork of the pre-built base for a JDA discord bot.
+It contains modifications to work better with Affluent Productions bots.

 ## Getting Started